International Fight League: Changes in 2008

-On December 20, 2007, IFL Commissioner Kurt Otto made an announcement in regards to some major changes for the 2008 season.
-First and foremost, the team concept would be changed to instead focus on distinctive MMA camps.
+On December 20, 2007, IFL Commissioner Kurt Otto made an announcement regarding some major changes for the 2008 season.
+First and foremost, the team concept would be changed to instead focus on distinct MMA camps.
 Otto reasoned that many of the teams did not train together, nor did many of them live in the respective cities they represented.
-Instead, the new concept of the IFL would focus on camps and the fighters that already train in those camps.
-Also changing will be the five on five format to a more simplified three on three format.
-This was designed to allow more flexibility in matchmaking, as the teams would not be confined to pick one fighter in each weight class.
-Instead the three fighters can be from any weight class or they can all be from the same class.
+Instead, the new concept of the IFL would focus on camps and the fighters that already trained in those camps.
+Also changing will be the five-on-five format to a more simplified three-on-three format.
+This was designed to allow more flexibility in matchmaking, as the teams would not be confined to picking one fighter in each weight class.
+Instead the three fighters could be from any weight class or they could all be from the same class.
 The "team" concept would still be somewhat intact as the camps would compete with each other for points in a final standing.
 Otto also announced that the IFL would extend an open invitation to any camps not already affiliated with the IFL to participate in "one off" events, where a non-IFL camp could challenge an IFL camp for supremacy.
 Similarly, any of the title defenses could also involve fighters who were not currently signed with the IFL in a "one off" fight.
 Otto announced that there would be eight shows in 2008 with no plans for a GP final.

 On May 8, 2008, the IFL revealed during a conference call that their August 15, 2008, event would feature the debut of a six-sided cage called "The Hex."
 This event was cancelled due to the company's financial problems, and no announcement was made in regards to when or if it would resume full-scale operations again.

 In July 2008, there were reports of the IFL's possible purchase by the UFC.
 That same month, Joe Favorito, former IFL senior vice president, cited financial troubles for the closing of the company on July 31, 2008.
 Anonymous sources stated that parent company of the UFC, Zuffa, had bought the IFL.
 Other reports cited the UFC's airing of IFL footage on its programming, and the signing of previous IFL fighters, as an indirect confirmation of the purchase.